nick96/bug-mwe/README.md

 Apparently the hash is getting converted into a conditional by `sequel` or `mysql2` which is then being sent to mysql which evaluates it to 0 or 1.
 Interestingly it is then being converted to a string.
+Upon further inspection, MySQL appears to cast all numbers to string if they're being inserted into `VARCHAR` fields.
+According to [this post] in the drupal guidelines, MySQL allows conversion between any type.

+Looking into this more, MySQL implicitly converting values appears to be a common source of bugs, we're not alone!